Why You Should Always Go to Market With a Minimum Viable Product

-So, in the coaching space, a minimum viable product might be an area where you have expertise that you can an offer in a live class at a discount for early adopters.
-You can then hone your messaging in iterations based on real customer feedback—BEFORE you build out the bulk of the coursework.
+In the coaching space, a minimum viable product might be an area where you have expertise that you can an offer in a live class at a discount for early adopters.
+You can then hone your messaging in iterations based on real customer feedback before you build out the bulk of the coursework.

 An iteration is simply a new version of something.
 And allowing iterative development is one of the things that MVPs are the best at.